saadmaniqbal/CheckDataTypes/README.md

 # CheckDataTypes
-Project from Programming Paradigm by Prof. Ordonez
+Project from Programming Paradigm by Prof. Ordonez - WILL BE UPDATED SOON